This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 - Radiation therapy.
 Radiation also damages healthy cells while killing cancer cells.
 It can cause pain from damaged skin at the site of radiation.
 It can also trigger pain due to damage to internal tissue and organs.

-Managing Mesothelioma Pain
+Treatments for Mesothelioma Pain

 Patients should talk to their medical teams about pain.
 While pain is to be expected with cancer and its treatments, it should not be unbearable.
 Several management techniques can reduce pain and improve quality of life.